AJGreaves/familyhub/README.md

 - At the moment of submitting this project for my course the summer school holidays have just begun, this part of the site would change depending on the year, so would feature activities and events for Autumn break, Christmas holidays, Easter vacation etc as the year goes on.

 - **Sports Carousel**.
 Dutch culture is very sporty and the number of sports activities available for kids is vast, so a carousel offering some highlights from the choices in this category was also created for the home page.
+12 random results from entries in the database with `{ "category": { "sports": true } }` are pulled for this carousel when the home page is loaded.

 **Top Tip Feature box**